rekirky/OtherStuff/README.md

 # OtherStuff
 General Items

-Title : Coresoft - JSS Check - Output Filenames
+Title : Coresoft - JSS Check - Output Filenames.bat
 Description : Used to check the last log file times for running services on JSS

+Title : Twitch-DarkBot.txt
+Description: Used in Twitch channels, the DarkBot provides guild leader functionality.
+This configuration is made for Tap Titans 2 guilds and assists in the deployment & updating of a player profile